timsetsfire/wandb-examples/launch-example/README.md

 ## Prerequisites
 * Have Docker installed locally
 * Get an account on [Dockerhub](https://hub.docker.com/).
 Once you have an account on Dockerhub, Go to account settings then security and create a new API token.
 You will be instructed to login to Dockerhub locally.
 * Create a repository on Dockerhub.
-You will push docker images you build locally to Dockerhub and make it available for Launch.
+You will push docker your image you build locally to Dockerhub and make it available for Launch.
-Write your python script
+Write your python script, or use [this one](./geo.py)

 Starting locally, create a python script.
 The requirements of this script are dead simple.
 It should log stuff to wandb.
 Nothing fancy is required at this point, in fact, i think the simpler the better.
 It is a matter of understanding how this works, and not having some complicated python scripts.
 Start with